-From Monday 18th January 2021, pre-departure COVID-19 testing is now only required for non-vaccinated UK arrivals from 'Good To Go' countries and all passangers who have visited a Red List country 10-days before arriving in the UK.
+Pre-departure COVID-19 testing is now only required for non-vaccinated UK arrivals from 'Good To Go' countries and all passangers who have visited a Red List country 10-days before arriving in the UK.
 Anyone arriving by plane, train or boat and who have not been fully vaccinated or have travelled into a Red List country are required to take a test up to 72-hours before leaving the country they are in and provide a negative test certificate before they are able to travel.

-The Government has stated that all forms of PCR test would be accepted, as will other forms of COVID-19 test “with a >97% specificity and >80% sensitivity at viral loads above 100,000 copies/ml”.
+The Government has stated that all forms of PCR tests would be accepted, as will other forms of COVID-19 test “with a >97% specificity and >80% sensitivity at viral loads above 100,000 copies/ml”.
 This included includes a nucleic acid test, including a PCR test, a LAMP test and an antigen test, such as an Lateral Flow Device.